ryan-webster-vt/ryan-webster-vt/README.md

 # Greetings 👋

-Recent graduate from **Virginia Tech** (Go Hokies! 🦃) with dual B.S. degrees in **Statistics** and **Computational Modeling & Data Analytics**, plus minors in **Computer Science** and **Mathematics**.
+My name is Ryan Webster and I am a recent graduate from **Virginia Tech** (Go Hokies! 🦃) with dual B.S. degrees in **Statistics** and **Computational Modeling & Data Analytics**, plus minors in **Computer Science** and **Mathematics**.

-I'm passionate about using data to uncover insights, solve real-world problems, and drive better decision-making.
-Whether it's building predictive models, cleaning and analyzing messy datasets, or creating interactive dashboards, I'm all in.
+I'm actively seeking opportunities in data analytics, data science, or related roles where I can apply my skills to solve meaningful problems.

 ---